kyperbelt/TTP-Compiler/README.md

 ## How to Build
 To build TTP_Compiler you will need the latest version of the [Rust](https://www.rust-lang.org/tools/install) tool-chain.
-Once you have that installed and setup on your system you should clone this repo to a folder on your local machine.
+Once you have that installed and setup on your system you should clone this repository to a folder on your local machine.
 ```
 git clone https://github.com/kyperbelt/TTP_Compiler.git
 ```